 Addressing the management challenges of organisational projects

-The Operations & Technology Management group studies the design and management of intra- and inter-organisational projects, processes and routines that result in superior performance and competitive advantage for organisations.
+The Operations and Technology Management group studies the design and management of intra- and inter-organisational projects, processes and routines that result in superior performance and competitive advantage for organisations.
 Deep engagement with partner organisations facilitates our focus on practice-based research.

 Group members address a wide spectrum of management challenges and employ a diverse set of research methods.
 These include theoretical, analytical, empirical, and behavioural models that draw from operations research, economics, psychology and sociology, as well as state-of-the-art data analytics techniques applied to large datasets.